-Neal Futran, MD
+Neal Futran, MD, DMD

+I am a surgeon who specializes in treating patients with head and neck cancers.
+My expertise includes microvascular reconstruction (reconnecting blood vessels to transplanted tissue), skull base surgery and the rehabilitation of patients with trauma and complex oncologic issues.
+In addition to patient care, I have a passion for training the next generation of surgeons.
+I enjoy teaching worldwide about a variety of topics related to head and neck oncology, reconstruction and craniofacial trauma.
 Research and leadership are vital parts of my career.
 I study microvascular reconstruction of the head and neck as well as the molecular profile and genetic analysis of oral cancers.
 My publications include two textbooks and more than 150 scientific articles.
 I have served on the editorial teams for the journals JAMA Otolaryngology — Head & Neck Surgery, Head & Neck, and Oral Oncology.
 Currently, I am a board member of the AO Foundation, a nonprofit committed to improving the care of musculoskeletal injuries and disorders.

 We make promising new treatments available to you through studies called clinical trials led by SCCA doctors.
 Many of these trials at SCCA have led to FDA-approved treatments and have improved standards of care globally.
 Together, you and your doctor can decide if a study is right for you.

 Many of our SCCA physicians conduct ongoing research to improve standards of patient care.
 Their work is evaluated by other physicians and selected for publication to the United States National Library of Medicine, the largest medical library in the world.
 See scientific papers this SCCA provider has written.

 SCCA providers are often asked to give their medical expertise for press and news publications.
 Read articles by or about this SCCA provider.